Ganesha in world religions: Japanese Buddhism

-Buddha In Hinduism

-Buddha as avatar of Ganesha
+Buddha as avatar of Ganesha in Hinduism

 Buddha appears as a name of Ganesha in the second verse of the Ganesha Purana version of the Ganesha Sahasranama.
 The positioning of this name at the beginning of the Ganesha Sahasranama indicates that the name was of importance to the authors of that scripture, who were Ganapatya Hindus.

 Bhaskararaya's commentary on the Ganesha Sahasranama says that this name for Ganesha means that the Buddha was an incarnation (Avatar) of Ganesha.
 This interpretation is not widely known even among Ganapatya, and the Buddha is not mentioned in the lists of Ganesha's incarnations given in the main sections of the Ganesha Purana and Mudgala Purana.
 Bhaskararaya also provides a more general interpretation of this name as simply meaning that Ganesha's very form is "eternal enlightenment" (nityabuddaḥ), so he is named Buddha.

+Indian subcontinent

+Nepal

+Nepal also celebrates the Ganesh Chaturthi where it is known as the Vinayak Chaturthi as Genesha is considered a symbol of auspiciousness and benefits along with Vighnaharta (destroyer of hurdles).
+Nepal has numerous Ganesha temples.
+In Kamaladi Ganesh Temple of Kathmandu Valley the Ganesha is also known as White Ganesha.

+Sri Lanka

+In Sri Lanka, where Ganesha is called Pillayar and worshipped in Tamil-dominated areas, there are 14 ancient temples of Lord Ganesha.
+Idols of Ganesha are also installed in many Buddhist temples built on the banks of Kelanya Ganga river near Colombo.

+East Asia

+China

+In northern China, where Ganesha is called Kangiten or Kanjiten, the earliest known stone statue of Ganesha carries an inscription dated to 531 CE.
+The rock-cut temples, such as Mogao Caves (Caves of the Thousand Buddhas) with 500 temples in Dunhuang on the Silk Road in Gansu province, and Hanging Temple in Mount Heng in Datong city of Shanxi Province have the cut-cut images of Ganesha where other Vedic deities, such as the Surya (sun), the Chandra (moon), Kamadeva (cupid), and the Navagraha (nine planetary divinities).

+Japan

+In Japan, where Ganesha is worshipped as the Kangiten or Shoten for luck and sucess, the first recorded mention of worship of Ganesh dates back to 806 CE.
+Japan has over 200 temples of Ganesha.
+Hōzan-ji Temple on Mount Ikoma outside Osaka city is Japan's largest Ganesha temple where Genesha is called Ikoma-Shōten (生駒聖天) and depicted as dual male-female in standing embrace.

 Southeast Asia

 Hindus spread through Maritime Southeast Asia and took their culture with them, including Ganesha, statues of whom are found throughout the region, often beside Shiva sanctuaries.
 The forms of Ganesha found in Hindu art of Java, Bali, and Borneo show specific regional influences.
 The gradual emigration of Hindus to Indochina established Ganesha in modified forms in Burma, Cambodia, and Thailand.
 In Indochina Hinduism and Buddhism were practiced side by side, and mutual influences can be seen in Ganesha iconography of that region.